microsoft/code-with-engineering-playbook/docs/privacy/privacy-frameworks.md

 In many scenarios, analysts, researchers and data scientists require access to a non-sensitive version or sample of the private data.
 In this section we focus on two approaches for obtaining non-sensitive data.

-Note that these two approaches do not guarantee that the outcome would not include private data, and additional measures should be applied.
+**Note:** These two approaches do not guarantee that the outcome would not include private data, and additional measures should be applied.

 #### Data de-identification